Link to our HOME page

 Cape Range National Park campsites

-On the east coast a National Park runs all the way to Yardie Creek and fees apply.
-South of Yardie Creek. you will find free camp sites but there are no facilities and NO WATER.
-You need a 4wd to cross the sandbar at Yardie Creek.
 Of the campsites in the national park, Mesa Camp is the best for large vehicles.
 The main road is now sealed ALL THE WAY to Yardie Creek.
-Water for washing is available south of the entrance to Neds & Mesa Camps on the main road.
+Water for washing is available south of the entrance to Neds and Mesa Camps on the main road.
 Entrance fee PLUS camping fees apply here as in most other national parks.

-NEDS CAMP.
+NED'S CAMP.

 Good beaches for children, fishing.
 Can launch small boats over beach.
 15 campsites.
 No generators in northern section.
-22° 00' 10" S 113° 55' 57" E

 MESA CAMP.